Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 You may be able to guess where this discussion is headed.
 If we draw a line through the center of the data (see figure below), then the line provides a reasonable estimate of a flower's petal length from its petal width, or vice-versa.
 In other words, a one-dimensional object (a line) approximates a collection of points in two dimensions.

-**STOP:** How do you think we can determine the best line to approximate a collection of points data?
+**STOP:** How do you think we can determine the best line to approximate a collection of data points?
 {: .notice--primary}

 * You may have learned about regression as part of your mathematics education: we want to minimize the sum of squared y distances between the point and its point (x, y) on the line.